-- Property-related revenue;
+- Property-related revenue

-- Administrative fees & charges;
+- Administrative fees & charges

-- Business permits;
+- Business permits

-- Vehicle parking fees;
+- Vehicle parking fees

-- Natural resources, exploitation;
+- Natural resources, exploitation &

-- Conservancy;
+- Conservancy

-- Public health services;
+- Public health services

-- Markets, trade services & slaughter;
+- Markets, trade services & slaughter

-- Houses:
+- Houses

-- Public health & sanitation services:
+- Public health & sanitation services

-- Cess: and
+- Cess

-- Water and Sewerage Services.
+- Water and Sewerage Services

-PRESENTATION 13: BUDGET MONITORING AND OVERSIGHT
+PRESENTATION 13: BUDGET MONITORING AND OVERSIGHT 13.1 Introduction

-On 17th November 2018, the work shop was facilitated by Mr. Joash Kosiba form the Parliamentary Budget Officer.
 The Committee was taken through the County Assembly's role of monitoring and oversight of appropriation of County funds.

-The Part 2 of Chapter Eleven of the Constitution establishes the County Assemblies as the guardians of public finances at the County level.
+The Committee was informed thatPart 2 of Chapter Eleven of the Constitution establishes the County Assemblies as the guardians of public finances at the County level.
 It provides the checks and balances on the Executive Arm of the County Government.